Seashells and Vinegar

 Hypothesis

-The hypothesis is that the vinegar (acid) will react with the calcium carbonate (base) in the egg shell, and the vinegar reacts with the proteins in the raw egg.
+The hypothesis is that the vinegar (acid) will react with the calcium carbonate (base) in the sea shell, causing the sea shell to disintegrate.

 Method & Materials

-You will place a raw egg into a jar and pour enough vinegar to cover the egg.
-Also place an egg in another jar and pour enough water in the jar to cover the egg.
-After 2-3 days, you will check the eggs.
+You will place a sea shell into a jar labeled "vinegar" and pour enough vinegar to cover the sea shell.
+Place another sea shell into another jar labeled "water" and pour enough water in the jar to cover the shell.
+After 1 day and 1 week, check the sea shells.

-You will need two eggs, vinegar, water and two jars that are large enough to hold the egg.
+You will need two sea shells, vinegar, water and two jars that are large enough to hold the sea shells.

-The experiment showed that the acidic vinegar dissolved the egg shell, which is made up of basic calcium carbonate.
-The egg placed in water did not dissolve.
-The most interesting observation was that the egg became rubbery!
-The acidic vinegar changed (denatured) the proteins in the egg white to make it rubbery.
+The experiment showed that the acidic vinegar dissolved the sea shell, which is made up of basic calcium carbonate.
+The shell placed in water did not dissolve, because water is neutral and did not react with the basic calcium carbonate of the sea shell.

 Why do this project?

-This science project is fascinating because it demonstrates the reaction between an acid and a base and shows how the acid can transform the egg's protein, making it rubbery.
+This science project is fascinating because it demonstrates the reaction between an acid and a base can lead to the sea shell dissolving in vinegar.

 Also Consider

-Variations of this experiment could include testing different acids, such as lemon juice or orange juice, or boiling the egg before adding it to the vinegar.
+Variations of this experiment could include testing different acids, such as lemon juice or orange juice, or soaking the sea shell in vinegar with baking soda.

 Have you ever wondered what happens to seashells when the ocean becomes more acidic?
 Check out the following video that shows an experiment comparing seashells in vinegar, which mimic the acidic ocean water, with the control of seashells in regular water.
 Can you guess what happened?
 The results were surprising and taught us how changes in the ocean can affect marine life.
 This experiment is a great way to learn about the powerful chemical reaction between acids and bases and understand the shocking impact of ocean acidification.